jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 \end{equation}
 </div>

-is a basis for the tangent space $T_p(M)$ called the *tangent basis associated to the local coordinates $x^1,\ldots,x^n$.*
+is a basis for the tangent space $T_p(M)$ called the *coordinate basis* associated to the local coordinates $x^1,\ldots,x^n$.
 </div>

 [^footnote3]: This means that $e_i$ is the vector in $\bbr^n$ with a $1$ in the $i$-th entry and zeros elsewhere.

-The rather strange choice of notation for the tangent basis vectors will be explained when we study the tangent spaces to general abstract manifolds.
-However, notice that the index $i$ appears in the subscript of the tangent basis vector $\bd_{x^i}\|_p$, which means that we consider it to be a *lower* index on this basis vector.
+The rather strange choice of notation for the coordinate basis vectors will be explained when we study the relationship between tangent vectors and derivations in a later post.
+However, notice that the index $i$ appears in the subscript of the coordinate basis vector $\bd_{x^i}\|_p$, which means that we consider it to be a *lower* index on this basis vector.
 In the [series]({% post_url /tensors/2022-11-19-tensors1 %}) on tensors, we used a summation convention that said an index repeated in a single expression in both an upper and lower position is to be summed over.
 In view of this convention, a tangent vector $v\in T_p(M)$ may be written in components as

 <div style='overflow: scroll'>
 \begin{equation}\notag